dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

 Here we see that there are two date directories and a polygon for verification.
-If we go back and then look at FCST_GRID_STAT_INPUT_TEMPLATE, we see that the model date is given as year, month, day, and hour, which is the first template seen here.
+If we go back and then look at FCST_GRID_STAT_INPUT_TEMPLATE, we see that the model date is given as year, month, day, and hour, which is the first template seen here (*2019052100*).
-(*2019052100*)

 Inside this directory we will see that there are four ensemble members.
 But only two will be run for the use case.